Please confirm topic selection

 • findings

-• usually normal with most common cause of lumbar disc herniation
+• usually normal (most common cause is lumbar disc herniation)

-• may see other cause of spinal canal stenosis
+• may see other causes of spinal canal stenosis

 • burst fractures